-Camden Roundhouse is one of the most unique concert spaces in London and hosts a lot of big name bands, music festivals, up-and-coming acts and theatre shows.
+Camden Roundhouse is one of the most unique concert spaces in London and hosts a lot of festivals, big name bands and up-and-coming acts.

-One of London’s most prestigious music venues, the Royal Albert Hall is best known for its classical Proms, but it also hosts music concerts, comedy and sports events.
+One of London’s most prestigious music venues is best known for classical music, but it also hosts lost of music concerts, comedy and sports events.

-The Royal Festival Hall has a capacity of 2,500 seats and hosts everything from classical concerts, dance shows and literary events to celebrity talks.
+The Royal Festival Hall has a capacity of 2,500 seats and hosts everything from classical concerts and dance shows, to literary events and celebrity talks.

-The SSE Arena (aka.
-Wembley Arena) is a popular venue for music concerts, comedy gigs, sports events and family shows.
-It is situated next-door to Wembley Stadium.
+The SSE Arena (better known as Wembley Arena) is a popular venue for music concerts, comedy gigs, sports events and family shows.

-Wigmore Hall is an intimate little venue that plays a lot of chamber music.
-Classical music conductors consider the room’s acoustics to be the finest in Europe.
+Wigmore Hall is an intimate little venue and music conductors consider the acoustics to be some of the finest in Europe for classical music.